kammitama5/kammitama5.github.io/_posts/2017-7-27-Thursday-July-27th.md

 - Twitter is a machine-learning first company.
 What they accomplish is impressive!!!

+- They even started teaching non-engineers some machine-learning basics, which has been successful thus far.

 ## Jan Pedersen

 - Gave an impressive talk on how they use neural nets to do things like interpolate compressed images.